bsysop/servicenow/README.md

 ```

 ### Fast-Check Option
-You can perform a fast check that only scans for the table `incident` using the `--fast-check` argument:
+You can perform a fast check that only scans for the table `kb_knowledge` using the `--fast-check` argument:

 ```bash
 python3 servicescan.py --url https://redacted.service-now.com --fast-check